osuAkatsuki/bancho.py/CODE_STYLE.md

 - Keep controllers thin.
 HTTP and bancho protocol controllers should parse request data, handle protocol-specific responses, and delegate app logic.
-- Put business logic in usecases or services.
+- Put business logic in services.
 A controller should not decide how score submission, stats updates, achievements, or leaderboard behavior works.
 - Use repositories for database access.
-Services/usecases should orchestrate repositories, transactions, and domain decisions.
+Services should orchestrate repositories, transactions, and domain decisions.
 - Prefer explicit dependencies over hidden package behavior.
 Import from direct source modules instead of relying on `__init__.py` re-exports.